sbuelow/PAMI/README.md

  * md: runs [PHPMD](http://phpmd.org/).
  * build: This is the default task, and will run all the other tasks.

-**Note**: Composer dependencies for dev environment are messed up.
-Next thing to do is to update/rethink the whole stack.

 ## Running a phing task
 To run a task, just do: